 Much to my surprise, I met the woman who could confirm my original suspicions about the house Jeff and I live in.
 My suspicion that it had a pool at one point!

-Her name is Sara and she is the reason the pool was removed!!!!
+Her name is Sara, and she is the reason the pool was removed!
 It’s a funny story that I won’t go into right now.
-She had lived in the house I currently live in for several years and knew intimate details about the house and property.
-I only have to say that Sara and I ended up having more in common than I could have ever expected and now we’re close friends.
+She had lived in the house I currently live in for several years, and she knew intimate details about the house and property.
+Sara and I ended up having more in common than I could have ever expected and now we’re close friends.

 You never know who you might end up meeting, places you might go, and things you might manifest when you suppress the pain, heartache, and negativity that hold you back.
 It is possible to overcome the agony of loss and feel unwavering self-belief and self-confidence.

-Once you practice purposeful self-belief over time it becomes an integral part of who you are.
+Once you practice purposeful self-belief over time, it becomes an integral part of who you are.
 You start evolving.
-And as you evolve you are able to handle whatever hurdles come at you.
-The next time something devastating happens you are able to channel the things that you have learned to help you cope in a more positive manner.
+As you evolve, you are able to handle whatever hurdles come at you.
+And, the next time something devastating happens, you are able to channel the things that you have learned to help you cope more positively.

 And when you can do that, you can help those around you who need your strength and guidance.
-You were meant to be there at that time to help them with what you have already been through.
-You were meant to pass on your learnings and love.
+Be there at that time to help them with what you have already been through, it’s what you are meant to do.
+Pass on your learnings and love.